 The benefits of expanding the height of racking will depend on the weights and types of products you want to store and what sort of material handling equipment you have to access the pallets.
 But make sure that the added height is adequately supported and easily accessible.

-Optimise Storage Space
+Optimize Storage Space

 Make The Space Adaptable

-We all know that managing a warehouse is a moveable feast as things always keep changing, such as technology, processes, rules and regulations.
+We all know that managing a warehouse is a moveable feast as things always keep changing, such as technology, processes, rules, and regulations.
 So having a space that is adaptable to the changing needs of your business is crucial to keeping up with developments within your industry.
 In order to ensure long-term sustainability, make sure your warehouse space is configured to allow for adaptation.

 As the product lines evolve and the customer base grows, the requirements will differ accordingly.
 Try and think what can possibly impact the way you work, and then look at your warehouse layout and see how flexible your space can be to any new developments.